Relaxation and fluctuations of a mass- and dipole-conserving stochastic lattice gas: Introduction

 How is the simple diffusion model modified if the lattice gas is constrained to satisfy additional local conservation laws (besides the conservation of the number of particles)?
 Systems with additional conservation laws have attracted much interest in recent years.
 Many studies concerned quantum systems with infinitely many conservation laws, specifically integrable systems in one spatial dimension.
 The corresponding generalized hydrodynamics is an active research area, see Refs. \cite{Doyon20c,Dubail22} for reviews.
 The generalized hydrodynamics was also used for the description of the hydrodynamic behavior in classical integrable systems in one spatial dimension \cite{Doyon19,Doyon20a,Spohn23}.
 Quantum higher-moment conserving models attracted much attention in the context of fractons \cite{Chamon05,Pretko17,Gromov19,Williamson19,Lake22,Williamson23,Gromov24}; see Refs.~\cite{Lucas20,Knap20,Lucas21,Surowka23,Morningstar23} for a sample of articles about the emerging `fracton hydrodynamics'.
 Lattice gases with additional conservation laws provide a convenient and flexible theoretical platform for a systematic derivation (rather than a postulation) of a `fracton hydrodynamics'.

-Han \textit{et al.} \cite{HLR2024} have recently introduced an interesting stochastic lattice gas model which manifestly conserves, in addition to the number of particles, their dipole moment.
-In one spatial dimension, the large-scale deterministic limit of this model is governed by a nonlinear partial differential equation (PDE) of fourth order:
+Han et al. \cite{HLR2024} have recently introduced an interesting stochastic lattice gas model which manifestly conserves, in addition to the number of particles, their dipole moment.
+The microscopic model of Han et al. involves a continuous-time lattice gas, where a randomly chosen pair of neighboring particles randomly hop in opposite directions in pairs, so that their center of mass is conserved.
+Han et al. obtained the continuum limit of this model via a standard derivative expansion of the deterministic rate equation for the particle densities on each site.
+In one spatial dimension, the resulting large-scale deterministic description is given by a nonlinear partial differential equation (PDE) of fourth order \cite{HLR2024}:

 As one can see, here the simple first-order continuity equation (\ref{continuity}) gives way to the second-order equation \cite{Pretko17}

 with the current

 Equation~(\ref{MF}) can be generalized to an arbitrary spatial dimension \cite{HLR2024}: